 The protocol of the time study applied to forest harvest is a premise for sizing the modals; therefore, for determining the production costs, this protocol does not allow weighing the uncertainties associated to the parameters involved, mainly due to the fact that the time estimates are calculated for specific conditions.
-Besides, the machine programmed hourly cost was estimated in a direct and, therefore, in a deterministic manner, characterizing it under uncertainty conditions tions were adjusted and, the Spearman's rank was calculated among EOCs due to the assumption of influence on the total time of the operational cycle.
+Besides, the machine programmed hourly cost was estimated in a direct and, therefore, in a deterministic manner, characterizing it under uncertainty conditions.